aroninverse/raspi_g/README.md

 # raspi_g

 This is a simple raspberry pi sensor gateway project.
-It reads SHT3x sensors by RS485 and publishs the data to PC or APP by MQTT.
+It reads SHT3x sensor by RS485 and publishs the data to PC or APP by MQTT.
 There are predefine five GPIOs (GPIO5, GPIO6, GPIO13, GPIO19 and GPIO26) to be output mode.
-You can use these GPIOs to controll device (Ex.
+You can use these GPIOs to control devices (Ex.
 LEDs, motors).

 GPIO number|Description
 ---|---